All Products

 image

-Append history
+Append History

 View append history

-Append file
+Append a file

-A new business data file is generated due to business growth.
-You can append the new file to the table corresponding to the existing file data source.
-For specific operations, see Append File.
+If new business data files are generated due to business growth, you can append the new files to the table that corresponds to the existing file data source.
+For more information, see Append aFile.

-Replace file
+Replace a file

-Delete file
+Delete a file

-Append File
+Append aFile

-5. In the Field Matching step, match fields between the appended file and the original file.
+5. In the Field Matching step, match the fields between the appended file and the original file.
 The system matches fields with the same name by default.
-You can manually modify the matching relationship.
+You can manually change the matching relationship.
 For fields with different names, you can also manually drag them from the Fields to Match area to the Field Matching area.111

 Note

-Replace File
+Replace a File

 Note

-4. In the Field Matching step, match fields between the replacement file and the original file.
+4. In the Field Matching step, match the fields between the replacement file and the original file.
 The system matches fields with the same name by default.
-You can manually modify the matching relationship.
+You can manually change the matching relationship.
 For fields with different names, you can also manually drag them from the Fields to Match area to the Field Matching area.111

 Note

-Delete File
+Delete a File

 Sample Local Files